The Blog Social

 1. Run keyword research using Pinterest search + Pininspector

-2. Design 5 pin variations in Canva for your latest blog post
+2. Design 5-pin variations in Canva for your latest blog post

 3. Write strategic pin descriptions using ChatGPT as a starting point